 The source code repository was a proxy for the executable encoding of every business decision the team had ever made.
 The customer contract schedule was a proxy for the relationships, the negotiated terms, the trust accumulated over years of operation.
 The trade secret rep was a proxy for the ad hoc institutional know-how that lived in internal systems.

-The application layer collapses all of it.
+The AI application layer collapses all of it.

 This is not an additive change.
-The application layer is not a new asset class added to the existing list.
+The AI application layer is not a new asset class added to the existing list.
 It is the destination toward which every prior asset class has been quietly migrating for two years.
 The IP that mattered is in there.
 The people who mattered are in there.
 The knowledge that mattered is in there.
 The customer history that mattered is in there.
 The workflow that mattered is in there.
-Strip the layer out and the company is a brand, a customer list, and a cash flow that will not survive 18 months of competitive pressure.
+Strip the layer out and the company is a brand, a customer list, and a cash flow that will struggle to survive 18 months of competitive pressure.

-The application layer is increasingly the company.
+The AI application layer is increasingly the company.

 The merger agreement and your law firm don’t know that yet.
 [M: the merger agreement is a museum.]